DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 When your data has been cleaned to your satisfaction, you can export it to a variety of different file formats.
 Be sure all text filters and facet windows are closed, and that you have joined any split multi-valued data before you export!
 Clicking on the **Export** button in the upper right corner of the screen will display the export file formats available. **Export Project**, on the other hand, will save a copy of your Refine project as a TAR archive that can be shared with other people and opened in other Refine installations.

 Refine's **Templating** function allows you to export your data in a "roll your own" fashion.
 As Refine's wiki states, "this is useful for formats that we don't support natively yet, or won't support."
 Currently, Templating is set up to generate a single JSON document of your data by default; with a few changes, we can set up a template to get our enriched Schoenberg data back to an XML file.
+You'll need to fill out these spaces with the below template:

 Prefix:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <records>
-[line break]
+[blank line break]
 ```

 Row template: